kociumba/Ktool/README.md

 To install this piece of shit compile it yourself with [Go](https://go.dev) or go to [releases](https://github.com/kociumba/ktool/releases) (currently no new build will have an installer, this is subject to change)

-for now notes will only work per direcotry instead of system wide on linux and mac
+for now notes will only work per directry instead of system wide on linux and mac

 ## Features